Deluge as Earthday

 I am not a purist when it comes to Bible epics.
 In Cecil B Demille’s THE TEN COMMANDMENTS, he added much Hollywood hoopla and spectacle, historical inaccuracies, and subplots not even remotely found in the Bible or in the surrounding traditional stories or apocrypha.
 No one can blame a film maker for this: the Bible is so terse in its language, that wide artistic license must be granted the story teller trying to bring the bare events to life.
 BEN HUR is entirely invented material, as is any number of other Bible-and-Sandal epics we have seen through the years.
 So, likewise here, I do not consider the criticisms of the purists to be valid.
 None of my criticisms fall into this category.

 To discuss the good, and move on to the drab, the bad, and the evil, I fully intend to spoil the plot as much as I can, hoping that readers will have their interest ruined by hearing too much about the film.
-It is that bad: I do not with to extend to this putrid movie the normal courtesy of a reviewer toward a work of art or entertainment.
+It is that bad: I do not wish to extend to this putrid movie the normal courtesy of a reviewer toward a work of art or entertainment.
 This was neither.

 So, no spoiler warnings from me!
 I give away the surprise ending!
 Mankind lives!
 Please read onward so the surprise ending will be ruined for you.

 First, the pleasant part of this review: allow me to discuss the good things.
 You know there were good things in it, otherwise some reviewers who judgment is normally sound would not have praised it.
 Like the atrocious ‘His Dark Materials’ trilogy by Philip Pullman, the atheistic and God-hating theme of the film is hidden at the beginning, and the beginning shows great artistic skill at first, even genius.